isomerpages/seab-corp/news/press-releases/_posts/2023-12-11-post-Release of 2023 Singapore Cambridge Normal (Acad) & Normal (Tech) Level Exam Results on 18 Dec.md

 </p>
 <p>9.&nbsp;The Direct-Entry-Scheme to Polytechnic Programme (DPP) prepares
-candidates for progression into selected polytechnic diploma courses via a two-year Higher Nitec course at ITE.
-Under the DPP, candidates who successfully complete their Higher Nitec course and attain the required minimum qualifying Higher Nitec Grade Point Average are guaranteed a place in a polytechnic diploma course mapped to their Higher Nitec course.
+candidates for progression into selected polytechnic diploma courses via a two-year <em>Higher Nitec</em> course at ITE.
+Under the DPP, candidates who successfully complete their <em>Higher Nitec</em> course and attain the required minimum qualifying <em>Higher Nitec</em> Grade Point Average are guaranteed a place in a polytechnic diploma course mapped to their <em>Higher Nitec</em> course.
 School candidates eligible for the DPP will receive a copy of Form N from their secondary schools, inviting them to apply for the DPP.</p>
 <p>10.
 Applications for the DPP can be submitted online via the ITE application
 portal between 2.30pm on Monday, 18 December 2023 and 5.00pm on Thursday,
 21 December 2023. &nbsp;</p>